Nonresonant Casimir-Polder repulsion with a monolayer topological insulator: Introduction

 One of the main objectives of the present paper is to determine whether the afore-mentioned prediction is still valid for a real Chern insulator material, for which the conductivity tensor depends on frequency.
 For a realistic Chern insulator material system, we consider stanene which is irradiated by a circularly polarized monochromatic laser light, as stanene has a large spin-orbit interaction strength and the irradiation can also serve to enlarge the bandgap, which is helpful to achieving Casimir-Polder repulsion.
 The plan of our paper is as follows.
-In Sec.~\ref{sec:dilute}, we provide an alternative derivation of the Casimir-Polder energy of a circularly polarized atomic state near a Chern insulator, using Lifshitz rarefaction.
-In Sec.~\ref{sec:conductivity}, we account for the frequency dependence of a Chern insulator material system by considering the low-energy description of stanene in the dissipationless limit.
+We start by providing an alternative derivation of the Casimir-Polder energy of a circularly polarized atomic state near a Chern insulator, using Lifshitz rarefaction. \bing{Next, we account for the frequency dependence of a Chern insulator material system by considering the low-energy description of stanene in the dissipationless limit.
 The use of the low-energy approximation also restricts our consideration of the force behavior to the far-field region.
 For the atom, we assume that it can be represented as a two-level system, with the lower energy state being a time reversal symmetry-broken metastable state that is connected to the higher energy state via an electric dipole transition.
 The metastable state typically has a lifetime of the order of seconds, which implies that on experimental timescales smaller than this, the metastable state behaves effectively like a ground state.
-In Sec.~\ref{sec:force}, we study the behavior of the nonresonant Casimir-Polder force arising from different material parameter values of the Chern insulator.
-Our investigations may have potential nanotechnological relevance, for example, in the reduction of atom-surface stiction in the transport of atoms in hollow-core optical fibres and matter waveguides.
+Lastly, we study the behavior of the nonresonant Casimir-Polder force arising from different material parameter values of the Chern insulator.}